 - Bamboo sticks for garden use- These will help you maintain the vertical shape of the weed when big buds and foliage start to weigh the plant down.
 They also help if you plan to train your plants for maximum production

-- Spray Bottle- You’ll need one of these to spray the leafs with water.
-Plants take in nutrients at their roots, but they can also take water and nutrients in through their leaves, and your plants will tank you if you spray them down with the right amount of nutrients when you feed them
+- Spray Bottle- You’ll need one of these to spray the leaves with water.
+Plants take in nutrients at their roots, but they can also take water and nutrients in through their leaves, and your plants will thank you if you spray them down with the right amount of nutrients when you feed them

 - Clip/Desk Fans- These will help get air to parts of your garden that your other fans can’t.
 These create a breeze over your canopy that will help strengthen your branches to make stronger plants.